 Create a charming Christmas table centrepiece with a playful biscuit tree.
 Here, elaborately iced festive treats are strung with ribbon and hung from the branches of a vintage metal stand – a mug tree or jewellery stand will serve just as well.
 Wreath the base in fresh foliage and add a touch of sparkle with gold accents on champagne glass and a nut dish.
 It’s a lovely way to decorate your table between sit-down dinners.

-9. Set the scene with a white tablecloth and foliage
+16. Simply set the scene with white and foliage

 For any Christmas table, a smart white backdrop will give the room a real sense of occasion and sophistication.
 Ensuring your staple table elements are pristine gives you a perfect base to build upon.
 A neutral base also ensures that key dining elements, such as cutlery place settings and serveware are highlighted within the scheme.
 Flowers, foliage and candles in complementary colours will help to create an eye-catching centrepiece, and really bring a sense of the season indoors, without being obtrusive.
 Faux options can be just as stunning as fresh foliage and also allow you to enjoy the decorations for longer.
 Try pairing the soft green tones of faux eucalyptus intertwined with dark berries, thistles and subtle fairy lights.